aabidrahman001/dart/README.md

+# Setup and Usage
-#Install libraries
+- Install libraries

-pip install pdfplumber pandas openpyxl
+`pip install pdfplumber pandas openpyxl`

-#Copy the target pdf inside the directory
+- Copy the target pdf inside the directory

-#Rename the target pdf to 'target.pdf'
+- Rename the target pdf to 'target.pdf'

-#Run

-python3 dart.py
+- Run
+`python3 dart.py`

-#or if you're using a different version,
+- or if you're using a different version,

-python dart.py
+`python dart.py`